Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Dense Hebbian Neural Network in the supervised setting

-with $b \leq P-1$.\footnote{The case $b>P-1$ is known to lead to a black-out scenario \cite{Baldi, Bovier} not useful for computational purposes and shall be neglected here.} Further, the statistical pressure in the thermodynamic limit is denoted as
+with $b \leq P-1$.\footnote{The case $b>P-1$ is known to lead to a black-out scenario \cite{Baldi, Bovier} not useful for computational purposes and shall be neglected here.
+For more detailed considerations on the upper bound of the parameter $b$ we refer to \cite{Albanese2021}.} Further, the statistical pressure in the thermodynamic limit is denoted as

-\end{definition} In the next Section, we will see that -much as we can split the analysis of the shallow Hopfield model in {\em low storage} and {\em high storage} cases- also in this dense counterpart we can study network's behavior in two rather different operational regimes: a regime of saturation, called {\em ultra-storage capacity} and afforded in Sec. \ref{ultrastorage}- where the network can infer, store and retrieve up to $K \propto N^{P-1}$ archetypes (hence achieved by fixing $b=P-1$ in the network's load above); and a regime away from saturation, called {\em ultra-noise tolerance} -deepened in Sec. \ref{ultratolerance}- where the network can detect signals i.e., it can infer archetypes behind the provided examples, even if the latter are extremely noisy (namely working at signal-to-noise ratios forbidden to shallow networks): this setting is achieved by requiring $b<P-1$ in the network's load above.